Overall Resident Satisfaction

 Frequently asked questions

 Every year we undertake an annual survey to find out how satisfied residents are with the services provided by Housing 21.
-We used a census methodology to conduct our 2023 resident survey, which means that we send a survey to every household, as opposed to a representative sample.

 The anonymous survey incorporates 12 questions relating to 22 Tenant Satisfaction Measures (TSMs).
 The other 10 measures are captured through our performance data.